Quinn’s Hot Springs Montana- Directions, Pools & Adventures

 Is Nudity Allowed at Quinn’s Hot Springs?

-No. Quinn’s Hot Springs is a family-friendly resort, and swimsuits are required in all public pool areas.
-Even during adults-only hours, clothing rules remain the same.
 This isn’t a clothing-optional setting—it’s about communal wellness, healing waters, and Montana camaraderie.
 Bring a good swimsuit, maybe two if you plan multiple dips, and embrace the shared experience of relaxing together.

 Restaurants & Accommodation at Quinn’s Hot Springs